JstRelax/web-www-v2/content/newsroom/articles/securing-the-digital-world-no-we-don-t-steal-credentials.en.md

 ### Do we leak credentials?

-No, we don’t leak credentials.
+No, of course not!
 Our mission is to make the digital world safer by reporting vulnerabilities we discover in digital systems to those who can address them.
 We do this by identifying new zero-day vulnerabilities, scanning for known CVEs, and, thanks to our extensive network and strong connections in the cybersecurity community, acting on tips from our peers when necessary.
 Occasionally, we receive tips about so-called leaked credentials.
 One example of such a case is [DIVD-2020-00013](https://csirt.divd.nl/cases/DIVD-2020-00013/), which involved a phishing campaign impersonating the videoconferencing platform Zoom.

 {{< callout type="info" >}}